Billie Eilish takes a look at old Hollywood look in a princess dress at the Met Gala | ExBulletin

 I feel like I’ve grown so much in the last few years, she says.
 I always wanted to do this, I was just scared and I didn’t feel comfortable in my own skin and felt like I finally did it and it’s about time.

-Related: The Met Gala is back!
-Discover the must-have looks and jaw-dropping fashion from the glamorous event.

 Her fans seem to be loving the new look as the photos she posted of her Vogue cover broke a record speed at which they hit a million. like on Instagram.
-The happier-than-ever singer told talk show host Stephen Colbert that it made her horny at the time, but also made him “never want to post again”.
+The Happier than Ever singer told talk show host Stephen Colbert that it made her horny at the time, but also that she “never wanted to post again.”

 “I feel like I wanted to post more when fewer people cared,” she said in May.
 “And now that more people care, I don’t know.
 It scares me.”